bunny-k28/CanteenFastCard/README.md

 ### 1. Payment
 ![](CFC/site/static/images/pay.jpg)
-#### As you can see in the above image, you just have to enter the <b>total amount</b> of the bought item(S) and then the canteen employee will enter the master key as per the verification process.
+#### As you can see in the above image, you just have to enter the <b>total amount</b> of the bought item(S) and then the canteen employee will enter the your pin code as per the verification process.
 Then click the `Pay Amount` button.
 <br>

 ### 2. Update
 ![](CFC/site/static/images/update.jpg)
-#### As you can see in the above image, you just have to enter the amount you want to update/deposite into your account and then the canteen employee will enter the master key as per the verification process.
+#### As you can see in the above image, you just have to enter the amount you want to update/deposite into your account and then the canteen employee will enter the your pin code as per the verification process.
 Then click the `Update Balance` button.
 <br>

 ### 3. Check